 5. Toyota C-HR XLE will cost you about $1,384 annually to insure.
 This vehicle has a predicted reliability score of 80/100 from J.D.
 Power.
 It also offers several built-in safety features, such as blind spot monitoring, emergency braking, lane assist/departure warning, forward collision warnings, and more.

 Typically, the more safety features a vehicle has, the lower the annual insurance rate will be.
 That’s because drivers of these vehicles are less likely to be in an accident, or if they are, there is less likelihood of severe damage or injury, which keeps costs lower for insurance companies.

-On the other hand, larger engines and higher speeds can increase rates due to the increased likelihood the driver will drive fast and perhaps be more reckless.
+On the other hand, larger engines and higher speeds can raise insurance rates due to the increased likelihood the driver will drive fast and perhaps be more reckless.

-Additionally, insurance companies also take into account the cost to repair the vehicle.
+Additionally, insurance companies also consider the cost to repair the vehicle.
 Sports cars and luxury vehicles typically have a much higher price tag when it comes to materials and repairs, which contributes to the higher insurance rate.
-This includes both the interior and exterior of the vehicle, plus the technology within the vehicle.
+This includes the vehicle's interior and exterior, plus the technology within the vehicle.

-Plus, if the vehicle is damaged or totaled, the insurance company will have to pay for the repair or even replacement costs for the vehicle.
+If a vehicle is damaged or totaled, the insurance company will have to pay for the repair or even the replacement cost of the vehicle.
 So, the more expensive the vehicle is to purchase, the higher the insurance rate.

 When calculating insurance premiums, insurance companies also consider:

 - Your credit score